 Jay Duffer directed The Bible: The Complete Word of God (abridged) for Amphibian both in 2014 and 2017, and Babbette’s Feast in 2019.
 Past Amphibian acting credits include Wittenberg, The Nosemaker’s Apprentice, The Mystery of Irma Vep and the workshop production of David Davalos’ Daedalus (Retitled A Lost Leonardo).
 He has professional acting and directing credits spanning several decades and has acted in theatres from Off-Broadway, to regional theatres, to productions overseas.
 Duffer has been involved in new works and script development with Threads Theatre Company (serving as a Founding Member and the Executive Director of New Works), Pulse Ensemble Theatre, Manhattan Theatre Source, Kaleidoscope Theatre Company, Fort Wayne Civic Theatre and Brooklyn based The Artful Conspirators.
 His play, Asleep in the Arms of God, received its world premiere in November 2017 at the Box Theatre in Riverside, CA produced by New Threads Productions (CA).
 His play, Big Girl, Little World premiered at the New York International Fringe Festival in 2003.
 Prior to joining Amphibian as Managing Director, Jay was Associate Professor of Theatre and Department Chair at Huntington University in Indiana.
 At HU, he directed a wide variety of approximately 50 plays and musicals while heading the theatre program.
+Jay currently teaches Directing for the Department of Theatre and Dance at the University of Texas Arlington.
 He is a proud member of Actors Equity Association and is an Associate Member of the Stage Directors and Choreographers Society.

 Clara is a Fort Worth native with long ties to art and theater in Fort Worth.
 She attended Southwestern University for her BFA in Studio Art with a focus in oil painting and a minor in art history.
 During this time she was also able to attend Suffolk University in Madrid to study the works of Goya in depth at the Prado Museum.
 Clara spent a season as the dig illustrator for Adams State University’s Archaeology Department at their Fort Massachussetts site in southeastern Colorado, where she documented artifacts in situ and participated in all aspects of the excavation process.
 Back in Fort Worth, she began focusing on her artwork full time, and developed a series of highly detailed anatomic drawings on scratchboard.
 Titled The Body Electric, the pieces combine accurate anatomical drawing with mythology, botanical symbols and visual puns to explore what our bodies mean to us.
 She has participated in shows with Fort Works Art, Arts Fifth Avenue and the Fort Worth Community Arts Center, as well as Stephen F. Austin University in Nacogdoches and several venues in Austin.
 Her work can be found in private collections across the United States, as well as in the UK and Jordan.